George Douglas of Helenhill: Working for Mary

 In March 1583, Bowes learnt that "little George Douglas" and William Stewart, Captain of Dumbarton Castle had copies of Lennox's negotiations for the treaty of the "association".

 Douglas wrote a letter to Mary's ally Archbishop Beaton, assuring him of his continued support and mentioning that William Schaw might travel to France.
 Douglas wrote from Glendoick, a property near Perth belonging to his wife's family.
 Schaw was in Paris in May 1583 and is said to have returned to Scotland with Lennox's heart.

 Douglas went to France in June 1583.
 In a letter to his brother he mentioned nothing should be done in his affairs without his wife's consent.
-Mary's letter to "my good George" of 12 May 1585 survives as a deciphered copy by Thomas Phelippes.
+Mary's letter to "my good George" of 12 May 1584 survives as a deciphered copy by Thomas Phelippes.
+She referred to his letter of the previous August.
+Mary mentioned that William Douglas of Lochleven, the Laird of Cleish, and the Colvilles had spoken unreverently and "exercise some ill offices against us".

 When Douglas went to France again in October 1585, he told an English diplomat in Edinburgh, Edward Wotton, that he planned to visit the Duke of Guise.
 Wotton reported to Walsingham that Douglas was working for Mary's faction.
 He returned in March 1586.
 Walsingham heard that he had written to his brother, the Laird of Lochleven, advising that the Queen's faction would regain the upper hand in Scotland.

 Mary on trial

 When Mary was brought to trial in England following the discovery of the Babington Plot, Lord Hamilton and George Douglas spoke to James VI, trying to persuade him to intervene.
 Douglas insisted that James was overly influenced by the "bad reports, devised by some slaves of the Queen of England, which he had near about him".
 These Scottish courtiers subsided on English pensions.
 Douglas argued that James ought to support his mother, who was faithful to the religion she had been brought up in.

+In February 1587, after Mary's execution, Robert Logan of Restalrig wrote to Archibald Douglas that James VI intended to send "little George of Lochleven, your cousin" as an envoy to the Duke of Guise.
 On 6 August 1587, "litill George Dowglass" was knighted at Falkland Palace.
 In September 1587, he was suggested as an ambassador to go to Navarre to discuss the marriage of James VI and Catherine of Bourbon.
 However, on second thoughts, Robert Melville's brother James Melville of Halhill was instead chosen to travel with the returning diplomat Guillaume de Salluste Du Bartas because Douglas was not considered "a friend to that alliance".
 James Melville proved reluctant, and finally his brother William Melville, commendator of Tongland, went to Navarre and brought back Catherine's portrait.

 George Douglas was sworn in as a member of the Privy Council of Scotland on 12 January 1602.